Tongji-KGLLM/IndustryScope/README.md

 If you downloaded the file as `industryscopekgdocker.sip`, please rename the file extension from `.sip` to `.zip` and unzip the contents.
 If you obtained the file from Baidu Netdisk, it will already be named `industryscopekgdocker.zip`, and no further renaming is required.
 Simply unzip the contents to proceed.

+After unzipping the `.zip` file, you will get the `industryscopekgdocker.tar` file.

 For seamless integration, we recommend using **Neo4j** to analyze and interact with the knowledge graph.

 ---